open-sdg/open-sdg/docs/customisation.md

 ### Target objects

+The target objects mentioned above in `page.target` and `page.targets` each contain the following information:

 * `goal_number` - the number of the goal that the target is part of.
 Examples:
     * 1
     * 2